Aion V: Aion i60

-In September 2025, the Aion i60 was revealed, an upgraded facelift of second-generation Aion V, as Aion's first-ever plug-in hybrid model, despite actually being an extended-range electric vehicle.
-The length is 80mm larger and the height 26mm smaller than the Aion V.
+In 2025, Aion launched the Aion i60, the EREV/BEV variant of Aion V.

-It is available with both battery electric and range-extended powertrains.
-The BEV version is equipped with an electric motor delivering a maximum power of 150 kW or 165 kW.
-The new extended-range version features a powertrain composed of a 1.5L range extender with maximum power of 74 kW.
-The electric motor is available with 150kW or 165 kW option.
+It is available with both range-extended and battery electric powertrains.
+The EV version is equipped with an electric motor delivering a maximum power of 150 kW or 165 kW.

+The EREV version features a powertrain composed of a 1.5-litre range extender petrol engine with maximum power of 74 kW.
+The electric motor is available with 150 kW or 165 kW option.
 It is equipped with a 29.165 kWh lithium iron phosphate battery pack, offering a WLTC pure electric range of 160 km.